 How to Achieve Work-Life Balance as an Orthodontist

 First and foremost, remember that you don’t have to go it alone as an orthodontist.
 Partnering with a well-run DSO, like Community Dental Partners, can relieve a ton of the strain that makes work-life balance challenging for orthodontists.
 Working with a great group can take some of the administrative burden off your shoulders, leaving you free to concentrate on providing excellent patient education and treatment.

 With CDP, you’ll also benefit from amazing mentors who can offer their insights on maintaining your enthusiasm at work and your enjoyment of life at home.
 Finding an experienced orthodontist to learn from can help you craft daily habits for coping with challenging cases and the possibility of burnout.

 Partner with the Right Dentists for Better Patient Relationships

 Finding the right support also means building relationships with the right general dentists.
 Many times, your patients will come to you through referrals from dentists.
-Dentists who understand how to educate patients on what you do in advance can make all the difference in your relationships with those patients.
-Invest in connecting with referring dentists who value patient education and who respect your specialty.
+Dentists who understand how to educate patients on what they do in advance can make all the difference in your relationships with those patients.
+Invest in connecting with referring dentists who value patient education and respect your specialty.
 This can relieve some of the burden of patient education from your shoulders and increase case acceptance.
-It can also help combat the allure of bad treatment like OTC ortho!
+It can also help combat the allure of lousy treatment like OTC ortho!

 Fortunately, this is another area where CDP shines.
 Our practices are carefully constructed to seamlessly integrate multiple specialties, all of whom can depend on each other.
-You’ll feel less strain from the competition and have more support in every aspect of your day.
+You’ll feel less strain from competition and have more support in every aspect of your day.
 That’s guaranteed to improve your work-life balance!